kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/exceptions.md

 When someone calls this, they will get the wrong data back.

+Some programs show error messages in a log file, or briefly appear on the screen at the end of the when the program runs.
+This is also somewhat hidden.

-Silent errors can also be subtle.
-They can be the hardest to track down and fix.
+Silent errors can be subtle.
+The output could be slightly wrong, and hard to notice.
+Or the program could give the correct output in same cases, .
+This can be the hardest category of problem to track down and fix.

 ## Exceptions

 Let's go back to category 2, Runtime Errors.

-Every runtime error in Python has a more specific error type.
+Every runtime error in Python has a specific error type.

 This is what shows up in the message.
 Sometimes the name of the error type helps you realize what went wrong, like `FileNotFoundError`.
-And sometimes it isn't as clear, like when forgetting to add `self` causes a `TypeError`.
+Sometimes it isn't as clear, though, like when forgetting to add `self` causes a `TypeError`.

+> ### Investigation
-Write a program that reads from a variable that does not exist.
+> Write a program that reads from a variable that does not exist.
 What error type is shown then?

 It turns out that when Python runs into a problem, it does these steps behind the scenes: